 Credit reports aren't often discussed in the Philippines, but they matter.
 Here are three good reasons to check it regularly.

 1. Get Fair and Objective Credit Evaluation

 The data in a borrower’s credit report helps a lender evaluate the risk of lending money to that person.
 Because this document shows your actual credit history, the lender can make a fair and objective decision on your loan or credit card application.

-A good record of timely payments as reflected on your report helps you get a low-interest rate on a loan or an approval for a credit card with great rewards.
+A good record of timely payments as reflected in your report helps you get a low-interest rate on a loan or approval for a credit card with great rewards.
 Conversely, poor debt payment track records lead to either a denial or a high-interest rate.